Wye King Challenge Half Marathon

 Wye, United Kingdom • 9 Aug 2026

-The Wye King Challenge returns in 2026 with a new event HQ in Wye, located between Canterbury and Ashford.
-The event offers a choice of multi-terrain running options through valley scenery, country lanes and paths, and passes a chalk crown carved into the hillside for King Edward VII's 1902 coronation, which gives the event its name.
+The Wye King Challenge returns in 2026 with a new event HQ at Wye Village Hall & Recreation Ground in Wye, located between Canterbury and Ashford.
+The event offers two road and off‑road distance options and takes place amid valley and countryside scenery.

 Distances